apparentlyarhm/monoblog/src/content/blog/hello.md

 This is a test of the **monoblog** system, where we build mds by building the astro app then let go serve the files
 <br></br>
 I was just fucking around with gemini to brainstorm to somehow use my spare laptop as a blog reserve, and it suggested this approach, which is not too shabby and honestly unlike anything ive worked with. interesting.
+Ive never worked with a system like this by the way.

-## Why Go + Astro?
+# Why Go + Astro?
 Because why not?

 **NOTE:** this is my first look at astro, like ever.